 If you are planning to stay at an Airbnb, you can click here to redeem a $50 Airbnb discount coupon.
-If you prefer to stay at a hotel, I highly recommend that you check out the best hotel prices in Seoul on TripAdvisor.
+If you prefer to stay at a hotel, I highly recommend that you check out the reviews and best prices of hotels in Seoul on TripAdvisor.
 This is my site of choice for hotels because it has authentic guest reviews that give me a good idea of the hotel quality.
 I also love the fantastic feature where it compares room prices from all the booking partners (Agoda, Expedia, etc) and automatically selects the lowest price for me.
 After some research, we decided to stay at The Plaza Hotel Seoul which was a pretty boutique hotel.

 5 Things to Do at Gangnam